Myers-web/MyersSportsMedicine/content/the-shoulder/slap-tears.md

 The SLAP tear stands for Superior Labrum from Anterior to Posterior.

-{{% image-center-fix "Slap Tear" "images/the-shoulder/slap-tear.jpg" %}}
+{{% image-center "Slap Tear" "images/the-shoulder/slap-tear.jpg" %}}

 <br>